goruck/all/README.md

 Note: most components were salvaged from other projects and so the selection and placement is not optimized for either cost or size.

 # Licensing
 The ALL project is almost completely licensed under the [Apache License 2.0](http://choosealicense.com/licenses/apache-2.0/) unless otherwise specified in a LICENSE.txt file in a source code directory.
-Currently, the only exception is the file [trainInSession.js](https://github.com/goruck/mall/blob/newstatus/lambda/amzn/trainInSession.js) and related documentation in this README which is licensed under the [Amazon Software License](https://aws.amazon.com/asl/).
+The only exception is the code in the file [trainInSession.js](https://github.com/goruck/mall/blob/newstatus/lambda/amzn/trainInSession.js) and related documentation in this README which are licensed under the [Amazon Software License](https://aws.amazon.com/asl/).

 # Contact Information
-For questions or comments about the ALL project please contact the author Lindo St. Angel at lindostangel@gmail.com.
+For questions or comments about the ALL project please contact the author goruck (Lindo St. Angel) at <lindostangel> AT <gmail> DOT <com>.

 # Appendix